 - Type of Technology Features: As with any industry, solar panels are rapidly developing with manufacturers investing in a lot of Research and Development.
 Some of the latest features too look for are the PERC technology and halfcell technology.
 Simply put, these technologies enable solar panels to perform better (increase efficiency), reduce losses and enhance performance in hot conditions.

 - Warranty: Almost all panels have a 10 years manufacturer’s warranty.
-Some manufactuers like Risen, Longi, Qcell, JA Solar have 12 years warranty.
 Few manufacturer’s like SunPower, LG and REC offer 25 years warranty.
 However the extra warranty on these panels come at a huge price.

-- Manufacturer: Some of the biggest manufacturers of panels in the world are Jinko, Canadian, Trina, Risen, Longi, Qcell, etc. In other words, they sell more panels than any other manufacturers.
-Fair to assume they provide decent quality panels at the most competitive price due to their level of automation in manufacturing and economies of scale.
+- Manufacturer: Some of the largest manufacturers of panels in the world are Jinko, Trina, Canadian, etc. In other words, they sell more panels than any other manufacturers.
+Therefore, they provide decent quality panels at the most competitive price due to their level of automation in manufacturing and economies of scale.
 That is the reason more residential, commercial and solar farm developers buy from them.
+There are also few brands that are owned by Australian distributors like Link Energy Panels.
+They are are a good choice from warranty perspective as the manufacturer (Certificate Holder) is an Australian company.